chidojiro/test_vdc/README.md

 # About the project.

-This is a simple project to find the weather information for the 5 days from now
+This is a simple project to find the weather information of a location for the 5 days from now

 # How to use